 - Build alternative hybrid work schedules adapted to teams’ needs

-However, monitoring hybrid employees’ attendance works best when it’s part of a culture that is based on trust, flexibility, and choice.
-By using attendance tracking to inform decisions – not dictate them – we’re convinced you can find the right balance between creating an office that your team likes coming to, while respecting your people’s autonomy and treating them like adults.
+However, monitoring hybrid employees’ attendance works best when it’s part of a hybrid work culture that is based on trust, flexibility, and choice.
+By using attendance tracking to inform decisions not dictate them we’re convinced you can find the right balance between creating an office that your team likes coming to, while respecting your people’s autonomy and treating them like adults in a flexible work environment.

 Tip: Don’t use attendance as a performance metric; it’s not.
 Instead, use it as one piece of the puzzle to support collaboration and create a hybrid work environment where everyone thrives.